thatstraw/ccna-notes/dynamic routing/eigrp.md

 R1(config-router)# network 10.0.0.0

 # You can also configure the actual network followed by bitwise mask

+# <network address> and the inverted network prefix
 R1(config-router)# network 172.16.1.0 0.0.0.15

 # Configure an interface to be passive mode